Calvin-St/wmr-p/README.md

 # wmr-p
 It's a pocket-sized app to help you play Warmaster.

-Created using React v17 and Boostrap v5.
+Coded in React v17 with Bootstrap v5 as a framework.